robhagemans/basicode/README.rst

 use the program transmitted.

 *NOS* started BASICODE transmissions in 1982 on medium wave Dutch radio.
 Other broadcasters followed suit:
-Dutch broadcasters *NOS* and *TROS*, the British *BBC*, and the East German *Rundfunk der DDR* all at one time or another performed regular BASICODE transmissions.
+Dutch broadcasters *NOS* and *TROS*, the British *BBC*, the West German *WDR* and the East German *Rundfunk der DDR* all at one time or another performed regular BASICODE transmissions.

 While the authors and broadcasters retained copyrights on the programs, they encouraged them to be shared widely for non-commercial purposes.